JonatanKovalik/CSharp-PasswordChecker/README.md

 ## 📜 Project Overview

-This `CSharp-PasswordChecker` is a simple console application developed in C# that validates user-inputted passwords based on a set of predefined criteria.
+This `CSharp-PasswordChecker` is a simple console application developed in C# that validates user-inputted passwords against a set of predefined criteria.
 It serves as a foundational project to demonstrate basic programming concepts such as user input handling, conditional logic, and string manipulation in a practical context.

 ## ✨ Features